ibm-cloud-docs/EventStreams/schema_registry.md

 ## Avro console producer and consumer
 {: #avro_console_producer }

 You can use the Kafka avro console producer and consumer tools with {{site.data.keyword.messagehub}}.
-You must provide a client property, as detailed above, and in addition, the connection method and credentials for the schema registry are required to be supplied as command line `--property` arguments.
-There are two connection methods using a credentials source of USER_INFO or of URL detailed below.
+You must provide a client property, and in addition, the connection method and credentials for the schema registry are required to be supplied as command line `--property` arguments.
+There are two connection methods by using a credentials source of USER_INFO or of URL.

-To execute using the credentials source method of URL, use the following code:
+To execute using the credentials source method of URL, use the following code.

 ```text
     ./kafka-avro-console-[producer|consumer] --broker-list $BOOTSTRAP_ENDPOINTS --topic schema-test --property schema.registry.url=$SCHEMA_REGISTRY_URL --property value.schema='{"type":"record","name":"myrecord","fields":[{"name":"f1","type":"string"}]}' --property basic.auth.credentials.source=URL --producer.config $CONFIG_FILE
 ```
 {: codeblock}

-Replace the following variables in the example with your own values:
+Replace the following variables in the example with your own values.

 * BOOTSTRAP_ENDPOINTS with the value from your {{site.data.keyword.messagehub}} **Service Credentials** tab in the {{site.data.keyword.Bluemix_notm}} console, as the list of your bootstrap servers.
 * SCHEMA_REGISTRY_URL with the `kafka_http_url` value from your {{site.data.keyword.messagehub}} **Service Credentials** tab in the {{site.data.keyword.Bluemix_notm}} console, with the username `token` and apikey, along with the path `/confluent` (for example, `https://{token}:{apikey}@{kafka_http_url}/{confluent}`).
 * CONFIG_FILE with the path of the configuration file.

-To execute using the credentials source method of USER_INFO, use the following code:
+To execute using the credentials source method of USER_INFO, use the following code.

 ```text
     ./kafka-avro-console-[producer|consumer] --broker-list $BOOTSTRAP_ENDPOINTS --topic schema-test --property schema.registry.url=$SCHEMA_REGISTRY_URL --property value.schema='{"type":"record","name":"myrecord","fields":[{"name":"f1","type":"string"}]}' --property basic.auth.credentials.source=USER_INFO --property basic.auth.user.info=token:apikey --producer.config $CONFIG_FILE
 ```
 {: codeblock}

-Replace the following variables in the example with your own values:
+Replace the following variables in the example with your own values.

 * BOOTSTRAP_ENDPOINTS with the value from your {{site.data.keyword.messagehub}} **Service Credentials** tab in the {{site.data.keyword.Bluemix_notm}} console, as the list of your bootstrap servers.
 * SCHEMA_REGISTRY_URL with the `kafka_http_url` value from your {{site.data.keyword.messagehub}} **Service Credentials** tab in the {{site.data.keyword.Bluemix_notm}} console, with the path `/confluent` (for example, `https://{kafka_http_url}/{confluent}`).
 * CONFIG_FILE with the path of the configuration file.